Ap4sh/ap4sh.github.io/_tabs/about.md

 Hi !

-I'm a 19 yo cyber enthusiast currently student at [ESNA](https://esna.bzh/) school.
+I'm a 19 yo cyber enthusiast currently student & pentester in France..
 I'm passionate about many areas of IT especially web hacking.
 I also love doing CTF's, development, and some bug hunting.

 Profiles :